dotnet/designs/accepted/2023/wasm-browser-threads.md

     - so that existing user code bases would just work without change
     - this would also require separate thread, doing the async job
     - we could use I/O thread for it

-## JSImport calls on threads without JSWebWorker
-- those are
-    - thread-pool threads
-    - main managed thread in deputy design
-- we dispatch it to UI thread
-    - easy to understand default behavior

 ## Performance
 As compared to ST build for dotnet wasm: